ADR-003: protocol: and client_type: as orthogonal dimensions

 Context

-Safire::Client needs to support multiple healthcare authorization protocols (SMART on FHIR, UDAP) and, within SMART, multiple client authentication methods (public, confidential symmetric, confidential asymmetric).
+Safire::Client needs to support multiple healthcare authorization protocols (SMART, UDAP) and, within SMART, multiple client authentication methods (public, confidential symmetric, confidential asymmetric).
 There are two ways to model this:

 Option A — flat enum: a single parameter enumerating every combination.